thelia/thelia.github.io/en/documentation/loop/brand.md

     - {name: "visible", description: "A boolean value.", example: "visible=\"no\"", default: "yes"}
     - {name: "product", description: "A single product id.", example: "product=\"2\""}
     - {name: "title", description: "A title string", example: "title=\"foo\""}
+    - {name: "return_url", description: "A boolean value which allows the urls generation.", example: "return_url=\"no\"", default: "yes", from_version: "2.3"}
     - {name: "with_prev_next_info", description: "A boolean.
 If set to true, $PREVIOUS and $NEXT output arguments are available.", example: "with_prev_next_info=\"yes\"", default: "false", from_version: "2.3"}
     - {
         name: "order", description: "A list of values", example: "order=\"random\"", default: "manual",